Hernia Repair Surgery Cost and Hernia Repair Surgery Procedures Information

 Payment responsibility

-Nearly everyone who has laparoscopic hernia repair surgery will have to pay some of the cost out-of-pocket.
-Uninsured patients will be responsible for the total cost of their hernia repair.
+Nearly everyone who has hernia repair surgery will have to pay some of the cost out-of-pocket.
+Uninsured patients will be responsible for the total cost of hernia repair surgery.

 Patients who do have health insurance will be responsible for paying their deductible, copay, and coinsurance amounts.
 The amount of each of these costs depends on your health plan.

-What affects the cost of laparoscopic hernia repair surgery?
+More factors that affect the cost of hernia repair surgery

 • Prescriptions — A physician may prescribe painkillers or antibiotics post-procedure.
 To avoid high prescription prices, make sure the prescriptions you receive are covered by your insurance policy.
-You can also ask if there is a generic version of the same medicine, which can help lower the cost of your hernia repair surgery.
+You can also ask if there is a generic version of the same medicine, which can help lower the cost.

 • Additional office visits — In some cases, you may be charged a separate fee for an initial consultation with the surgeon before the surgery.
-Ask if these visits are included in the total cost of your hernia repair surgery.
+Your doctor will want to see you for follow-ups appointments throughout the first year after your surgery—usually at three, six, and nine months.
+Patients often see their doctor once a year after that, unless problems arise.
+Ask if these follow up visits are included in the total cost of hernia repair surgery

 2. Ask your surgeon if they can perform the procedure in an outpatient setting.